1. Procedure Purpose

 3.2 Determining Whether a Conflict of Interest Exists

-If at any time a matter comes before the Board of Managers or an authorized committee of the Board for decision or approval, in which an interested person of DSRIP initiatives and/or decisions or financial, adversarial or other interest, that interest must be promptly disclosed to each member of the Board or committee and COI Committee.
-After disclosure of the interest and all material facts, and after any discussion with the interested person, such person must leave the COI committee meeting while the determination of a conflict of interest is discussed with the Governance Committee and COI Committee.
-The COI Committee shall decide if a conflict of interest exists.
+If at any time a matter comes before the Board of Managers or an authorized committee of the Board for decision or approval, in which an interested person of DSRIP initiatives and/or decisions or financial, adversarial or other interest, that interest must be promptly disclosed to each member of the Board or committee.

 3.3 Procedures for Addressing the Conflict of Interest

-(a) The interested person of DSRIP initiatives and/or decisions with an interest must not be present for deliberations and voting on the transaction or arrangement in which he or she has an interest.
+(b) The Interested Person must not be present for deliberations and voting on the transaction or arrangement in which he or she has an interest.
 However, an interested person is not prohibited from providing information regarding the transaction or arrangement to the Board or committee prior to deliberations and voting.

-(b) Interested person of DSRIP initiatives and/or decisions shall vote, act, or attempt to influence improperly the deliberations on any matter in which he or she has been determined by the Board to have an interest.
+(c) Interested Persons shall not vote, act, or attempt to influence improperly the deliberations on any matter in which he or she has been determined by the Board or committee to have an interest.

 3.4 Violations of the Conflicts of Interest Policy

-Each Interested Person shall sign a statement (exhibit A) as soon as practicable after appointment, to be renewed annually, which affirms such person:
+Each Interested Person shall sign a statement as soon as practicable after appointment, to be renewed annually, which affirms such person:

 (a) Has received a copy of the conflicts of interest policy; and

 (b) Has read and understands the policy; and